creame/joinchat/README.txt

 == Changelog ==

+= 4.5.13 =
+* FIX Tooltip text is cut off when there is an image emoji.

 = 4.5.12 =
 * FIX Unescape help dynamic vars on post/term metabox.
 * CHANGED Better get title for dynamic var {TITLE}.